agrc/serverless-print-proxy/README.md

 You can use this new URL in place of the original print service in any Esri products.

+> [!NOTE]
+> This project will not work as the default print service in an ArcGIS Portal instance.
+See [#205](https://github.com/agrc/serverless-print-proxy/issues/205) for more details.

 ## Development

 ### One-time Setup